kyma-project/kyma/docs/getting-started/05-add-redis-service.md

 4. Select **Add** to confirm the changes.

-5. Wait for the addon to have the `READY` status.
+5. Wait for the addon to have the status `READY`.

     </details>
 </div>